-March Chadbourn’s The Age of Misrule trilogy are amongst my favourite books to read and read again.
+Mark Chadbourn’s The Age of Misrule trilogy are amongst my most prized and favourite books to read and read again.

 I stumbled on this book series whilst on holiday in Turkey.
 There was a book swap corner in the lounge of the hotel I was staying at and I chose Darkest Hour from the pile of books on the table.
 At the time I didn’t realise that this was the middle book of a trilogy.
 The story held its own right until the end.